Darshika140/APS_LAB_NOTEBOOKS/README.md

-ALGORITHMS AND PROBLEM SOLVING - LAB NOTEBOOKS
+# 📘 Algorithms and Problem Solving - Lab Notebooks

+This repository contains all lab work for the **Algorithms and Problem Solving** course.
+Each lab focuses on a key concept with implementation in Python using Jupyter Notebooks.

+---

-# 📁 Lab Files
+## 📁 Lab Files

 | Lab No. | Topic | Date | File |
 | :--- | :--- | :--- | :---: |